bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 --------------------------------------------------------------------------------
 HTTP Status Code  HTTP Status  Explanation
 ----------------  -----------  -------------------------------------------------
-204               No Content   The registration has succeeded and the device has
+204               No Content   The registration has succeeded and the receiver
-                               been paired to the
+                               has been paired to the associated user account
-                               associated account

 --------------------------------------------------------------------------------